dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 - `ComponentType`, of type `Type?`, which defines the type of the root component.
 - `Parameters`, of type `IDictionary<string, object?>?`, which represents an optional dictionary of parameters to pass to the root component.

+Existing Blazor components can be used in a .NET MAUI Blazor app by moving the code into the app, or by referencing an existing class library or package that contains the component.

 For information about Blazor apps, see [Introduction to ASP.NET Core Blazor](/aspnet/core/blazor/).

-> [!NOTE]
+> [!IMPORTANT]
-> Existing Blazor components can be used in a .NET MAUI Blazor app by moving the code into the app, or by referencing an existing class library or package that contains the component.
+> While Visual Studio installs all the required tooling to develop .NET MAUI Blazor apps, end users of .NET MAUI Blazor apps on Windows must install the [WebView2](https://developer.microsoft.com/microsoft-edge/webview2/) runtime.

 ## Create a .NET MAUI Blazor app